Synchronization of Quasi-Particle Excitations in a Quantum Gas with Cavity-Mediated Interactions

-Transitions from stationary to non-stationary phases in such systems are particularly intriguing in this respect.
+Transitions from stationary to non-stationary phases in such systems are particularly intriguing.
 In equilibrium, second-order phase transitions typically involve the softening of a collective excitation mode, such as roton softening preceding crystalline order \cite{nozieres2004}.
-Recent theoretical studies suggest that analogous behavior can occur in open quantum systems, where a collective response diverges at finite frequency, driving the dynamics of an emergent synchronized phase~\cite{Hanai2020Critical,Fruchart2021Non,Nie2023}.
+Recent theoretical studies suggest that analogous behavior occur in open quantum systems, where a collective response diverges at finite frequency, driving the dynamics of an emergent synchronized phase~\cite{Hanai2020Critical,Fruchart2021Non,Nie2023}.
+These transitions are non-reciprocal, since dissipation breaks the symmetry of mutual mode interactions and can take place at exceptional points (EP), which are spectral degeneracies unique to non-Hermitian systems, where both eigenvalues and eigenvectors coalesce\,\cite{Fruchart2021Non}.
 Yet, a microscopic understanding of how synchronization arises from the interplay between dissipation, collectivity, and many-body excitations remains incomplete.

 Ultracold atomic gases in optical cavities provide a unique platform for exploring non-equilibrium phases, as their interactions, geometry, and dissipation can be precisely controlled.
 Recent advancements in experimental techniques have enabled the realization of self-organized superradiant phases\,\cite{baumann2010,li2021}, arising from the softening of roton-like modes\,\cite{mottl2012}, as well as the observation of dynamical phenomena such as dynamical instabilities\,\cite{dogra2019}, an emergent topological pump\,\cite{dreon2022}, and time crystals\,\cite{Kongkhambut2022,Zhang2017, else2020discrete}.